top of page

 Inspired by the textiles that have held humanity’s secrets across time and space, this triple-woven installation is made with soft electronics to collect, store, and cumulatively visualize solicited messages from viewers using sentiment analysis and long-term data-textile storage.

-Created in collaboration with Nicole Yi Messier, this project has been supported by the Australian Tapestry Working, Culture Hub, and New Inc.
+Created in collaboration with Nicole Yi Messier, this project has been supported by the Australian Tapestry Workshop, Culture Hub, CARA and New Inc. For more information, visit Craftwork.

 --